fpc/Lazarus/components/iconfinder/readme.txt

 --------------------------------------------------------------------------------
                              Installation
 --------------------------------------------------------------------------------
-* Go to "Package" > "Open package file".

-* Load the "iconfinder_pkg.lpk" from packages/runtime of the iconfinder folder

-* Load the "iconfinder_dsgn_pkg.lpk" from packages/designtime.
+* Install the "iconfinder_dsgn_pkg" package via "Package" -> "Add/Remove Packages ..." dialog.

-* Click "Use" > "Install", and confirm the question to rebuild the IDE.
+* Click "Rebuild IDE", and confirm the question to rebuild the IDE.

 * When the IDE restarts the TImageList and TPicture component/property editors have a new option to load an icon from the icon library.
 There is also an